COVID-19 alert levels in New Zealand

 The alert level system was replaced with the COVID-19 Protection Framework, known as the "traffic light" system, which uses vaccination rates to determine the level of restrictions needed.
-The traffic light system began 11:59 pm on 2 December 2021.
+The traffic light system began at 11:59 pm on 2 December 2021.

 The country may return to the alert level system if a future major outbreak occurred that necessitated it, such as a new vaccine-resistant variant of SARS-CoV-2 (the virus that causes COVID-19).

 Alert levels

 Alert levels are cumulative – each level includes the restrictions of the level below it.

 Note that during each lockdown, minor tweaks are made to the exact parameters of each alert level, meaning that alert levels with the same numerical value are not directly comparable across timeframes.